MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-MailboxFolderPermission.md

 Accept wildcard characters: False
 ```

-### -ResetDelegateUserCollection
+### -ResetDefault
 This parameter is available only in the cloud-based service.

-The ResetDelegateUserCollection switch can only be used together with -Identity parameter, and the value of Identity should be the user's primary calendar folder, for example, kim@consoto.com:\Calendar.
+The ResetDefault switch can only be used together with -Identity parameter, and the value of Identity should be the user's primary calendar folder, for example, kim@consoto.com:\Calendar.
 If you run into a problem when trying to add, change, or remove delegate permissions, it is possible that the delegate information stored in the LocalFreeBusy item or the PR_FREEBUSY_ENTRYIDS has become corrupted.
 Including this switch will delete those files and will downgrade any existing Delegates to Editor status.
 You will need to grant Delegate permissions again using -SharingPermissionFlag Delegate.

 ```yaml
 Type: SwitchParameter